On this page

 string commandText = command.CommandText;

-// Some mutation scenarios, such as querying before mutating, might cause EF to call ExecuteReader instead of ExecuteNonQuery
+// For some modification scenarios, such as querying before modifying, EF might call ExecuteReader instead of ExecuteNonQuery

-// So we need to exclude these cases
+// So we need to exclude this case

 if (cudRegex.IsMatch(commandText)) {